 Healthcare consumers expect easy access to care and a streamlined experience at every touchpoint—starting with digital search.
 Search engines are the most frequently used resource (65.4%), but they’re usually just a jumping-off point: Consumers check ~3 different sites in their care-selection journey.
 Ensuring your organization’s and its physicians' listings are updated everywhere is critical to get the right information in front of prospective patients.
 Outdated and incorrect data erodes trust with consumers who would otherwise choose your organization—and it’s increasingly difficult to bounce back.

-Friction anywhere along the journey impedes acquisition, especially if it happens early on.
+Friction anywhere along the journey impedes patient acquisition, especially if it happens early on.
 Incomplete listings information would discourage over a third of patients from booking an appointment, and ~35% say the same about an antiquated, hard-to-navigate site.
 31.7% also agree that an incomplete profile on a hospital find-a-doctor or third-party directory would be a deal-breaker.
 Keeping name, address, and phone number (also known as NAP) consistent across listings is key to reducing frustration and, importantly, building trust.

 Patients maintain high standards throughout the healthcare experience.
 Consistently delivering compassionate connected care drives patient loyalty, but there’s more to customer service than what happens in the hospital or clinic.
 Organizations need to build compassionate, connected communication systems as well.